curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 ![Register Device](../images/4-migrating-to-passwordless-behavior/register-device.jpg)

-To onboard to WebAuthn, the user must first authenticate via their current method:
+To onboard to WebAuthn, the user must first authenticate via their current method.\
+This correctly links the user's WebAuthn device to their existing account:

 ![Initial Login](../images/1-default-behavior/initial-login.jpg)